 How Do Keyless Remotes Work

 Keyless remotes contain a short-range radio transmitter that can be read when within a certain range (usually up to 20 meters) of the vehicle to work.
 When a button is pushed, it sends a coded signal by means of radio waves to a receiver unit in the car, which locks and or unlocks the doors.

-We agree that there are other locksmiths in Houston offering all types of services including car locksmiths, car unlocking, transponder keys cut and programmed and vehicle lockout services.
-What makes Alamo Key & Lock a great choice is that we are local family owned and operated trusted locksmiths in Houston (post code 77092).
+We agree that there are other locksmiths in Houston offering all types of services including car locksmiths, car unlocking, transponder keys cut and programmed, and vehicle lockout services.
+What makes Alamo Key & Lock a great choice is that we are a local family-owned and operated trusted locksmith in Houston (postcode 77092).